Access to Achievement Education Foundation—the ultimate revamp

-The Access to Achievement Foundation Education is a nonprofit dedicated to supporting and guiding low-income, underrepresented middle and high school students.
-They've funded a number of programs and materials for students in the Santa Clara and San Mateo counties (California) over the course of several years.
+The Access to Achievement Education Foundation is a nonprofit dedicated to supporting and guiding low-income, underrepresented middle and high school students.

-The foundation's founder, a Stanford PhD by the name of Dr. Marilyn Winkleby, hired me to reorganize, redesign, and rewrite parts of Access to Achievement's WordPress website (accesstoachievement.org).
+The foundation's founder, Stanford Ph.D.
+Marilyn Winkleby, hired me to audit and reorganize parts of Access to Achievement's WordPress website without drastically changing its visual design (as the site's content was her main priority).

 Heuristic evaluation, IA, content design, copyediting